frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On August 30, 2022
+- With time series forecasting science, it is possible to build economic control parameters in the model and forecasting will tell its imapct.
+It is no longer guess but with scientific precision.

 On August 26, 2022
 - The Fed influences the market or the market influences the Fed.
 The later probably has more weight.
 After all the market future is deterministic!